G-Vishnu11/Smart-Interviews/README.md

 # Smart-Interviews
-New User Interface for Smart Interviews Batch Report
+New User Interface for Smart Interviews Batch Report using React